- Extended health care benefits

 - Apply for Pharmacare and extended health benefits at the same time as when you apply for the Health Care Insurance Plan.
 In person: 4th floor, 204 Lambert Street, Whitehorse.
 Our office is open Monday through Friday, from 8:30 a.m. to 5 p.m.

-We'll issue you a card once you finish the registration process.
+We'll issue you with a card once you finish the registration process.

 If you're registered with Yukon Heath Care Insurance Plan, we'll send you a Pharmacare program application form in the month you turn 65.
 Contact our office if you have not received your form.

 - Fill out the application form.